MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/dialing-out-from-a-teams-meeting-so-other-people-can-join-it.md

 description: "Learn what you need and how meeting organizers can call out to other people using Teams."
 ---

-# Dialing out from a Teams meeting so other people can join it
+# Dialing out from a Microsoft Teams meeting so other people can join it

 As the meeting organizer, you can dial out using the Teams app to let other people join the same meeting using their phone.
 Although it's not required, when you are dialing out to someone, it's recommended that you dial the full number, including the country/region code.
 To get dial-out to work: